-bGMYC bPTP
+bGMYC and bPTP

-probabilities to support a species in bGMYC are .
-Indeed, in the present case, a posterior probability of 0.5 means that half of the 200 trees tested support species, which is , especially all the other possible combinations
+Posterior probabilities to support a species in bGMYC are usually relatively low, because it takes the tree uncertainties into account.
+Indeed, in the present case, a posterior probability of 0.5 means that half of the 200 trees tested support the delimitation of a certain species, which is considerable, especially considering all the other possible combinations.

-We will consider that a species is delimited by bGMYC when the probability of grouping the samples is higher than other groupings including at least one of these samples.
+We will consider that a species is delimited by bGMYC when the probability of grouping only these samples together is higher than all the probabilities of other groupings including at least one of these samples.

-issing samples differ from one locus to the other locus A, B C species, and
+Missing samples differ from one locus to the other but if the bGMYC analysis on a locus assigns A, B and C to a species, and the analysis on another locus where C is missing assigns A and B to a species, we will consider that bGMYC is congruent on these two loci.

+Supplementary Table S4 contains the posterior probabilities for each species delimited by bGMYC.

 1) Scabrosoid clade

+Figure 4 shows the species delimitation by bGMYC in the Scabrosoid clade.

-4bGMYC on each locus agrees with the species delimitation from Structurama (without RPB1), except on ITS where P. scabrosa 3a and P. scabrosa 3b are together as a sinl species.
+bGMYC on each locus agrees with the final species delimitation from the Structurama analysis (performed without RPB1), at the exception of the analysis on ITS, where P. scabrosa 3a and P. scabrosa 3b are assigned together as a single species.

-delimitation from bPTP on the best ML tree from the RAxML analysis on the dataset gives a similar result, at the exception of P. scabrosa 3a which is split in two with a probability of 0.5 P. neopolydactyla 5, which surprisinges o2
+The delimitation from bPTP on the best ML tree from the RAxML analysis on the concatenated dataset gives a similar result, at the exception of P. scabrosa 3a, which is split in two with a probability of 0.5 and P. neopolydactyla 5, which is also split in two.
+This is a very surprising result, as the topology of the tree does not support such delimitation (Figure 2).

-By comparison, when applying bPTP to the 50% bayesian consensus tree, as in bGMYC.
+By comparison, when applying bPTP to the 50% bayesian consensus tree, the species delimitation is the same as in bGMYC and Structurama.

 2) Dolichorhizoid clade

-e tested bGMYC on the 5 most variable loci: ITS, ß-tubulin, IGS1, IGS3 and IGS16.
+In the Dolichorhizoid clade, we tested bGMYC on the 5 most variable loci: ITS, ß-tubulin, IGS1, IGS3 and IGS16.

-6
+Figure 6 shows the results of the species delimitation by bGMYC on each locus, as well as the species delimitation by bPTP.

-Some species are by every locus it is the case ofP. sp.
-12 (pp from 0.53 to 0.84P. sp.
-6 is also a species according to all loci (pp ranging from 0.56 to 0.81, bPTP pp=0.86)P. pulverulenta 2 is supported as a species by all loci (pp ranging from 0.25 to 0.55, bPTP pp=0.64).
+Some species are retrieved by the analyses on every locus: it is the case of the two singleton species P. neopolydactyla 3 (pp varying from 0.19 to 0.86 in bGMYC, pp=1 in bPTP) and P. sp.
+12 (pp from 0.53 to 0.84 in bGMYC, pp=1 in bPTP).

-P. occidentalis pp from 0.3 to 0.51

 P. sp.
+6 is also retrieved as a species according to all loci (pp ranging from 0.56 to 0.81, bPTP pp=0.86), as well as P. pulverulenta 2 is supported as a species by all loci (pp ranging from 0.25 to 0.55, bPTP pp=0.64).

+P. occidentalis is also retrieved as a species by all bGMYC analyses (pp from 0.3 to 0.51) but not by bPTP.

-2a (P1555 and P1570) is supported all loci (pp 0.28-0.59), but in ITS P907 is the species (pp=0.38).
+P. sp.
+2a (P1555 and P1570) is supported as a species by all loci (pp 0.28-0.59), but in ITS, P907 is included in the species (pp=0.38).